 Specification: AQA B

-Our A level English Language specification offers opportunities for students to develop their subject expertise by exploring key language concepts and engaging with a range of texts and discourses.
-The specification explores the study of English language both as a medium of communication and as a topic in its own right, with an emphasis on the ability of students to pursue lines of enquiry, analyse texts produced by others and debate different views.
+English Language is the study of how and why we communicate effectively.
+Our specification offers opportunities for students to develop their subject knowledge by exploring key language concepts and engaging with a range of different texts.
+The specification explores the study of English language both as a medium of communication, as a topic in its own right, with an emphasis on the ability of students to explore existing research, analyse texts produced by others, and debate different views.
+Topic areas include childrens’ language development; language and gender and how English has changed over the last 400 years.

 Paper 1 (Language, the individual and society): two sections.